Maier964/MTmess/README.md

 ~~~

-### Operations as "add to database" don't need to be declared, since they are implicit, but any other logic functions should be declared here, such as "findByName".
+### Operations such as "add to database" don't need to be definded, since they are implicit, but any other logic functions should be implemented here, such as "findByName".
 The function signature is specific and should contain fields declared in the entity as well as operation keywords (findBy)
 <br>
 <br>